 Not only do I not need to be there to see the dog, I shouldn’t be there.
 I need to see what the dog does when the dog is alone.
 Doing dog training via Zoom is perfect because I can see on camera what’s going with the dog after the owner leaves, and my virtual presence isn’t a factor since the dog doesn’t know I’m even there.

 Online private dog training has some benefits for my clients as well.
 They can meet me at their home without inviting a stranger into their house, and possibly causing stress for the dog.
 I record all of our online dog training consultation sessions, and make them available for viewing for the client, so if they forget something I said, or want to verify it, they can review the meeting.
 We also go through the training exercises while I watch remotely, so the client gets real-time feedback and coaching, and can ask questions immediately if they have them.

-Virtual dog training
+Virtual dog training with other behaviors

 Separation anxiety isn’t the only behavior that can be treated through an online dog training consultation.
 Covid really was a game changer for the dog training and behavior industry.
 As lock down required non-essential businesses to stop working with clients in person, trainers quickly changed their business model to virtual offerings.
 And trainers and behaviorists discovered that for many dog behavior and training problems it was possible to offer quality online pet training.

 Trainers have had great success providing online dog training consultation services, working with clients on such problems as resource guarding, crate training and counter surfing.
 Trainers can discuss the problem being experienced by the dog owner, come up with a training plan, and coach the owner virtually in real time.
 Additionally, owners can record their training sessions and get feedback on the video from the trainer without needing to meet more than a few times.